paddywaan/HandBrake-daemon/README.md

 **At least a single watcher must be defined in order for the service to run.**

 The source directory is used as the directory to watch for new media to process, and upon completion the output will be placed inside the destination directory.
-If an origin directory is specified, the source file will be moved to the Original Medial directory.
+If an *origin* directory is specified, the source file will be moved to the *Origin*al Media directory.
 If none is specified, the source will be deleted rather than moved.
+Watchers will only queue file extentions which are defined in the watch config.
+Transcode settings are taken from the profile .json, which can be created when running HandBrake's UI on a desktop platform, for ease of configuration.
+The *isShow* boolean can be set to true in order to nest the output media inside subdirectories to aid organisation of seasonal content.

 Finally, you may start the service for the first time: